-While the outlook for the 2022-2023 school year looks more stable than last year, there are still some items that are having production and availability issues.
-We expect to be able to source 80-90% of the items we usually use to provide healthy school meals that follow the necessary guidelines.
-There could be times that we will not receive what we order, which will necessitate a menu change the week or even the day of service.
+While the outlook for the 2023-2024 school year looks more stable than the previous year, there are still some items that are having production and availability issues.
+We expect to be able to source 90-95% of the items we usually use to provide healthy school meals that follow the necessary guidelines.
+There could be times that we will not receive what we order, which will necessitate a menu change in the week or even the day of service.

 When there is a need to change menu items, the Lead Cafeteria Worker notifies the main office of their school, so the menu change can be communicated to the students.
 When we are aware that a menu change is necessary a day or more in advance, an email will be sent out to notify parents.
 We are striving to ensure product shortages and menu changes do not happen.
 Through our bidding process, we have acquired a new main grocery food purveyor that is excited about the opportunity to service all the schools in our food purchasing co-op, and they are confident that they will be able to provide the necessary items we require to feed the students.

-Please keep in mind, the August and September menus were created in July with the expectation of not having supply concerns.
+Please keep in mind, menus are created with the expectation of not having supply concerns.
 So, we continue to ask for everyone’s patience and understanding during these extended unusual times.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies,